Women in the Russian Revolution: Inessa Armand

-Inessa Armand (1874-1920) was an active revolutionary who was very close to Lenin; she was given major roles after he assumed power.
+Inessa Armand (1874–1920) was an active revolutionary who was very close to Lenin; she was given major roles after he assumed power.
 She became head of the Moscow Economic Council and served as an executive member of the Moscow Soviet.
 She became director of Zhenotdel, an organisation that fought for female equality in the Communist Party and the Soviet trade unions (Zhenotdel operated until 1930), with powers to make legislative decisions.
 She drove through reforms to allow women rights to divorce, abort, participate in government affairs and create the facilities like mass canteens and mother centers.

-In 1918, with Sverdlov's assistance against opposition from Zinoviev and Radek, she succeeded in getting a national congress of working women held, with Lenin as a speaker.
+In 1918, with Sverdlov's assistance against opposition from Zinoviev and Radek, Armand succeeded in getting a national congress of working women held, with Lenin as a speaker.
 According to Elwood, the reason the party leadership agreed to back up Armand's agitation for communal facilities was that the Civil War required enlisting women into factory work and auxiliary tasks in the Red Army, which created the need to release women from traditional duties.
 Armand also chaired the First International Conference of Communist Women in 1920.
 The spring of 1920 saw the appearance, again on Armand's initiative, of the journal Kommunistka, which dealt with "the broader aspects of female emancipation and the need to alter the relationship between the sexes if lasting change was to be effected".

 Peasant Women and Women's Emancipation

-Peasant women were largely uninvolved in both the "bourgeois" feminist movement, and the Bolshevik revolution.
-Patriarchal gender roles were way of life in villages, and the village was the only life peasant women knew.
+While scholarship highlights the active role of urban working-class women in catalyzing the February Revolution and shaping subsequent Soviet policy through figures such as Alexandra Kollontai and Inessa Armand, this level of mobilization was largely absent in the countryside.
+The perceived indifference of peasant women toward the Bolshevik and feminist movements is better understood as a form of social resistance rooted in the defense of the traditional village structure.
+Patriarchal norms were not simply a cultural preference, but the foundation of rural economic life, making the disruptive, state-led emancipation efforts of the era seem fundamentally misaligned with the interests of rural women.
 Historians have theorized that peasants saw revolution as a dangerous threat to their way of life, and that peasant women, already impoverished, feared the disruptions brought by war.
 Only a small minority of peasant women joined the Bolshevik cause.
 Peasant women's rejection of women's emancipation is most clearly demonstrated in their refusal to be involved with the Women's Bureau.